← back to Legal

 7. Subprocessors

-7.1 The Customer authorises October to appoint subprocessors as reasonably necessary to provide the Services.
+7.1 The Customer grants October general written authorisation to appoint subprocessors as reasonably necessary to provide, secure, support and improve the Services.

-7.2 October shall ensure that any subprocessor engaged by it is bound by written terms that impose data protection obligations no less protective in all material respects than those imposed on October under this DPA.
+7.3 October shall ensure that each subprocessor is bound by written obligations that are no less protective in all material respects than the data protection obligations imposed on October under this DPA.

-7.3 October shall remain responsible for the acts and omissions of its subprocessors to the extent required by applicable law.
+7.4 October shall remain responsible for the acts and omissions of its subprocessors to the extent required by applicable data protection law and this DPA.

 8. International Transfers